fenago/ml-scikit-keras-tensorflow/labs/lab_17.md

     diversity.
 This will encourage the generator to produce more diverse outputs, reducing the risk of mode collapse.

-Equalized learning rate

-:   Initializes all weights
+Equalized learning rate: Initializes all weights
     using a simple Gaussian distribution with mean 0 and standard deviation 1 rather than using He initialization.
 However, the weights are scaled down at runtime (i.e., every time the layer is